 Utilize closet space to fit all the essentials for baby.
 Check out how the Avid Appetite added a ton of storage space to a small area and kept her closet organized.

 It seems like you’re always looking for a baby blanket or burp cloth with a newborn.
-Store them in a hanging shoe bag so you always know where they are.
+Store them in a hanging shoe bag like Remodelaholic did so you always know where they are.

 - Store and organize baby clothes that currently fit baby in drawer dividers to help break up tiny baby onesies, socks, and diaper covers throughout all of your dresser drawers.